Lloyd D - I have ordered from Chesshouse many times and the experience has always been good - that's why I continue coming back.

 Richard - I found the ordering process extremely easy to use and the delivery

 speed was amazing!
 They actually shipped within about an hour after I placed my order.
 After receiving the product, I had a service question and the response was also quick and helpful.
 I'll definitely be

-Wooden chess pieces abound in variety, style, shape, and material.
-The production of wood sets has grown tremendously in the last few centuries, enabling one to search out a set of chessmen perfectly suited to one's taste.
+Wood chess pieces abound in variety, style, shape, and wood type.
+The production of wood sets has grown tremendously in the last few centuries, enabling one to search out a set of chessmen ideally suited to one's taste.
 The preeminent producer of wooden chess pieces today is India, the birthplace of chess.
 Craftsmanship ranges from low cost, functional wood chess pieces to ultra fine masterpieces.